Skip to main content

 What To Know About Returning to Palisades Evacuation Areas

-The Palisades Fire is 22% contained and has burned more than 23,000 acres, requiring an aggressive City emergency response and a comprehensive recovery plan to rebuild homes, businesses and communities.
-State, County and local officials overseeing this incident are beginning to identify zones within the evacuation area where residents can return to their homes based on environmental, health and safety standards.
+The Palisades Fire has burned more than 23,000 acres, requiring an aggressive City emergency response and a comprehensive recovery plan to rebuild homes, businesses and communities.
+State, County and local officials overseeing this incident are beginning to identify zones within the evacuation area where residents can return to their properties based on environmental, health and safety standards.

 What’s happening right now in the evacuation areas?